riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 OK, here we're making use of our new user `Sally`, we login as her and ensure she is unable to see `Bob's` private task.

-Finally let's make sure that `Bob` can see his task.
+Finally let's make sure that `Bob` can see both of his tasks.

 <div class="no-select-button">
 {% highlight JavaScript %}